-You maybe disappointed to read that in order to take advantage of the 14-day free trial you must give Ancestry your credit card details.
+You may be disappointed to read that to take advantage of the 14-day free trial you must give Ancestry your credit card details.
 Don’t worry though as they won’t take your money.

-When you sign up to the free trial Ancestry will want to know which package that you are interested in and the duration.
+When you sign up for the free trial Ancestry will want to know which package that you are interested in and the duration.

 I’ll cover the packages next.

-Basically though the reason why you have to fill in your card details is that it is a guarantee for Ancestry that they have your information.
-Also, there is more chance of sticking around after the two weeks is up.
+Though the reason why you have to fill in your card details is that it is a guarantee for Ancestry that they have your information.
+Also, there is more chance of sticking around after the two weeks are up.

 Plus, I shouldn’t say this but, if you do forget to cancel then you will be automatically billed for the package that you selected once the trial is over.

-With that said it really is up to you to make sure when your time is up.
+With that said it is up to you to make sure when your time is up.

-There are 3 different packages that are available to you, each granting you different levels of information.
+3 different packages are available to you, each granting you different levels of information.
 As I suggested just above if you are new to genealogy then just stick with the base package.